The Beautiful Letdown: Composition

-The Beautiful Letdown has been described as a post-grunge, and alternative rock.
+The Beautiful Letdown has been described as post-grunge and alternative rock.
 Compared to their previous "lo-fi" efforts, it sports a greater emphasis on rock and has a higher production quality.
 It also incorporates electronic instruments, synthesizers, and digital effects.
 The album's lyrical themes cover "doubt, questioning, and fear" and the human condition; Jon Foreman described it as "an honest attempt to reflect on the great and terrible aspects of being human, the tension of existence."
 Most songs on the album express a "dissatisfaction with the status quo."
 Christianity Today writer Russ Breimeier noted that the track order thematically follows the spiritual path to Christianity but rarely mentions Jesus or explicitly spiritual themes overtly; this approach had previously achieved commercial success through crossover bands like Jars of Clay, dc Talk, and P.O.D.
 Mark Joseph of National Review said that The Beautiful Letdown generally eschews answering questions and instead focuses broadly on asking questions, with answers "[finding] their voice in lines that could be easily missed."
 Joseph compared this lyrical approach to that of Jesus, who frequently asked vague or cryptic questions aimed at "those who have ears to hear."
 Foreman described this lyrical approach as "Socratic", "where the listener is actually the one who is being forced to think and ask themselves the question."